-Second Amendment rights have recently come under fire.
-Gun control advocates have specifically called the AR platform rifle and its merits into question.
+Second Amendment rights are always under fire.
+Gun control advocates specifically call the AR platform rifle and its merits into question.
 Then there are those of you in the “unfree states” who have to settle for a featureless AR-15.

 So we turned to a panel of experts to give us their thoughts on the AR platform.
 We tasked them with answering the question, “Why should every American be able to own an AR platform rifle?”